paritytech/capi/Readme.md

 ```

 > Note: if the type declarations for `capi/nets` are not resolved, chances are
-> your tsconfig doesn't reflect the following requirements.
+> your tsconfig does not reflect the following requirements.
 >
 > ```json
 > {